 Now it's your turn!
-How can your students present ecological data from the Hudson Valley to nonscientists?
-Students can use any artistic media they like, just as long as their creative product illustrates interesting trends or comparisons in the data.
+How can you present ecological data from the Hudson Valley to nonscientists?
+Teams can use any artistic media they like, just as long as their creative product illustrates interesting trends or comparisons in the data.